Jack Eyers

-Jack Eyers (born 1989) is a British paracanoeist who competes at international canoe competitions.
+Jack Eyers (born 11 April 1989) is a British Para canoeist who competes at international canoe competitions.
 He is a two-time World champion and a European champion.
 He is an above-the-knee leg amputee.

 Modelling

 Eyers was crowned Mr. England in 2017 and was the first amputee to do so.
 He also began his modelling career with Models of Diversity, an agency that targets to expand body diversity in the fashion industry.